NOTE: Analysis is mixed in with the relation of

 TAMMY: Got it.

-Gordon and Albert enter through the hole in the fence, advance a few feet .
+Gordon and Albert enter through the hole in the fence and advance a few feet .
 There is the sound of an electrical disturbance.
 (21-26) Albert watches as Gordon stops, gazing up, his figure going in and out of focus.
 There's a flash of light.

 (4-33) Above, Gordon watches as a whorl in the sky forms, drawing in leaves off the trees.
 The whorl-portal grows, electric flashes within, the center at first white, then it becomes black.
 Cut back occasionally to an unfocused shot of Gordon looking up into it.
-Then cut to a wonderful shot from Albert's point-of-view of him watching Gordon, his hands up, starting to glitch out.
+Then cut to a wonderful shot from Albert's point-of-view of him watching Gordon, Gordon's hands up, he starting to glitch out.
+He may remind of Phillip Gerard seeking Cooper.

 We've been experiencing, in The Return, the creation of a myth for our times.